 Where to Eat in Banff

 Banff is a foodie paradise with a little something for everyone, from fine dining to classic Canadian comfort food.
+Here are three of our recommendations for breakfast, lunch and supper.

-- Being featured on the Food Network’s “You Gotta Eat Here” put Bear Street Tavern on the map.
-But regular visitors and locals already knew where to go to find the best pizza in the Rockies.
+Being featured on the Food Network’s “You Gotta Eat Here” put Bear Street Tavern on the map.
+But regular visitors and locals already knew where to find the best pizza in the Rockies.
 With a relaxed atmosphere and great food, Bear Street Tavern is the perfect spot to recharge after a day of hiking.
 Tip: pair your pizza with a bear-sized cocktail!

 Bonus: A trip to Banff is not complete without satisfying your sweet tooth with a treat (or two) from the Banff Candy Store.
 We also recommend trying a famous Canadian beaver tail during your visit!